 Exam Format: There are 200 multiple-choice questions on the NDHCE.
 The questions are divided in two back-to-back sessions.
-The schedule is specific to each writing centre.
+Each section is distinct - once you have completed and submitted one section, you cannot return to those items.
+The schedule is specific to each writing centre and/or virtual proctoring candidate.
 It is recommended that candidates show up 30 min. before the start of the exam.
 Experienced dental hygienists created the questions to reflect the common oral health situations that a dental hygienist may encounter.
 Each question has an introductory statement followed by four possible answers.
 These questions may appear as cases (i.e., an introductory text followed by four to six questions), or as independent questions (i.e., single questions unrelated to other questions).
 You will record your answers onscreen.

 FDI Numbering System: The FDI (Fédération dentaire internationale) two-digit tooth numbering system (below) is used in all examinations.